Introducing vegan sausage patties!

 - Garlic & Herbs: Add 1/2 teaspoon of dried oregano, parsley, and thyme, and one extra garlic clove.

-Process all the ingredients together in a food processor for a few seconds, or until it forms a sticky “dough”.
+Process all the ingredients together in a food processor for a few seconds or until it forms a sticky “dough”.
 Once this is done, it’s time to shape into patties and deep-fry.
 Why deep-fry?
 Well, deep frying not only quickly cooks the patties, but it also gives them a beautiful golden color.
-At first the crust is crispy but will soften as the patties cool.
+At first, the crust is crispy but will soften as the patties cool.

 Can these sausage patties be baked instead of fried?
-I would not recommend it as you won’t get the same texture and the end result won’t look as appetizing.
+I would not recommend it as you won’t get the same texture, and the end result won’t look as appetizing.

 HOW AND WHERE TO USE VEGAN SAUSAGES

 - Braised: Sautée garlic and onions, add your diced vegan sausages, and braise for a few minutes.
-Next add some water, soy sauce, sugar, black pepper, and simmer for 5-10 minutes.
+Next, add some water, soy sauce, sugar, black pepper, and simmer for 5-10 minutes.

 - In stir-fries: Simply slice your sausages into thick slices and add to your vegetable stir-fries.

-- In sandwiches or bánh mì: These sausages make great addition to bánh mì, avocado toasts, and more.
+- In sandwiches or bánh mì: These sausages make a great addition to bánh mì, avocado toasts, and more.

 - In salads, spring rolls, wraps, and more!

 I hope you will love these sausage patties!
 They are easy and quick to prepare, customizable, and incredibly versatile!
-The texture is between ham and sausage, it’s meaty, tender, and so GOOD!
+The texture is between ham and sausage; it’s meaty, tender, and so GOOD!
 This recipe is a favorite here!

 Looking for more meaty dishes?
 Check out our Best Vegan Chick’n, High-Protein Vegan Burger, or this Vegan Roast Pork!